-Property taxes levied during fiscal year 2017 on personal and real property are based upon the assessed value of property listed on the tax rolls of the Town of Cumberland on December 31, 2016.
-Assessed values are based upon fair market value as of December 31, 2016.
+Property taxes levied during fiscal year 2019 on personal and real property are based upon the assessed value of property listed on the tax rolls of the Town of Cumberland on December 31, 2018.
+Assessed values are based upon fair market value as of December 31, 2018.
 The Town of Cumberland's Tax Assessor's Office is required to conduct statistical revaluations every 3 years and a full revaluation must be made every 9 years.
-The last full revaluation was completed in 2013.
-Taxes are due on quarterly on July 15th, October 15th, January 15th and April 15th and are recognized as fiscal year 2018 revenues.
-Property taxes levied during fiscal year 2018 and the associated cash collections are reported as advanced tax collections at June 30, 2018.
+The last full revaluation was completed in 2016.
+Taxes are due on quarterly on July 15th, October 15th, January 15th and April 15th and are recognized as fiscal year 2019 revenues.

 Under the modified basis real estate, personal property and other excise taxes levied are recorded as receivables in the fiscal year of the levy and as revenue when collected within the current year or expected to be collected within 60 days after the end of the current year.
-Taxes not collected within this time period are classified as deferred revenue.
-Deferred revenues are those where asset recognition has been met for which revenue criteria have not been met.
+Taxes not collected within this time period are classified as unearned revenue.
+Unearned revenues are those where asset recognition has been met for which revenue criteria have not been met.
 The government-wide financial statements recognize property tax revenue when taxes are levied net of estimated abatements and exemptions.